What Is the Difference Between an Acronym and an Initialism?

 Becoming A Proofreader

-And if proofreading looks like a good fit for you, our Becoming A Proofreader course is the perfect way to start.
-It teaches you everything you need to know about the English language and the discipline of proofreading, and if you pass both Becoming A Proofreader and Becoming An Editor with a score of 80% or more, you are guaranteed work opportunities with our partner company, Proofed.
-Start your free trial today to see how the Becoming A Proofreader course could help you!
+If proofreading feels like a good fit for you, our Becoming A Proofreader course is the perfect way to start.
+It includes a whole lesson on how to deal with acronyms, initialisms, and other abbreviations, and the whole course is packed with detailed insights into every aspect of proofreading.
+Plus, if you pass both Becoming A Proofreader and Becoming An Editor with scores of 80% or more, you are guaranteed work opportunities with our partner company, Proofed.

 Start your journey